takahiro-ino/mod_auth_mellon/README.md

 the user against a SAML 2.0 IdP, and grants access to directories depending on attributes received from the IdP.

+This module, under the `latchset` organization, is under active maintenance.
+It was forked from the original Uninett repository when Uninett chose to retire their version.

 ## Dependencies